Europa League review: Amad Diallo and Manchester United denied by Milan; Rangers secure away draw

-Manchester United were denied by a late Simon Kjaer goal while Rangers earned a draw away at Slavia Prague.
+Arsenal and Spurs both won in the Europa League while Manchester United were denied by a late Simon Kjaer goal and Rangers also drew 1-1.

+Arsenal struck two late goals to beat Olympiacos and take control of their Europa League round of 16 clash – having almost proved architects of their own downfall once again.

+The Gunners will defend a 3-1 lead at the Emirates Stadium next week and were good value for their win in Greece.

 Teenage substitute Amad Diallo opened his Manchester United account in style but Simon Kjaer’s stoppage-time header denied Ole Gunnar Solskjaer’s men victory against AC Milan in the Europa League.